How to Find Your Mac’s IP Address

 Who provides it | NIC card’s manufacturer | Internet service provider4 |

-In essence, you don’t have to worry about hiding your MAC address, as third parties can’t find it.
+To sum it up, you don’t need to hide your MAC address, as third parties can’t find it.

 What Information a MAC Address Shows

-A MAC address reveals your physical address as opposed to your logical address that operates in your network layer.
-While a logical address is virtual, a physical address is a real location.
+A MAC address shows your physical address as opposed to your logical address that stays in your network layer.
+While a logical address is virtual, a physical address is a real place.
+In this case, the real place is the device that has the MAC address.
+To put it in simple terms, your MAC address is how your network knows what is connected to it.

 Do We Need Both?